 If you are a beneficial shareholder and you do not instruct your bank or broker how to vote your shares, under the rules of the New York Stock Exchange, your bank or broker will only be able to vote your shares on the ratification of KPMG LLP as independent registered public accounting firm (Proposal No. 2).
-Your bank or broker will not be able to vote your shares on the election of directors (Proposal No. 1), the advisory resolution to approve compensation of our named executive officers (Proposal No. 3), or the advisory proposal regarding the frequency (every one, two or three years) with which the advisory stockholder vote to approve the compensation of our named executive officers should be conducted in the future (Proposal No. 4), resulting in "broker nonvotes" on those items.
+Your bank or broker will not be able to vote your shares on the election of directors (Proposal No. 1), or the resolution to approve advisory compensation of our named executive officers (Proposal No. 3), resulting in "broker non-votes" on those items.